How to Convert RTMP to HLS for Live Video Streaming in 2024

 That was necessary because mobile devices using the iOS operating system were not compatible with Flash Player and the RTMP technology used by Flash Player.

-Why Is HSL So Popular With Broadcasters?
+Why Is HLS So Popular With Broadcasters?

-HSL requires little more than the ordinary web server to stream video data without compromising on video playback speed.
+HLS requires little more than the ordinary web server to stream video data without compromising on video playback speed.

 Another key feature of using an HLS stream was video quality.
 The video stream would automatically adjust video quality according to available network conditions.